swyxio/sw-yx.github.io/_posts/2018-03-26-react-suspense-talk-prep.md

 - sierpinski triangle https://claudiopro.github.io/react-fiber-vs-stack-demo/

 - Why We Dont Want to Think About Rendering
-  - It is a profoundly erroneous truism, repeated by all copy-books and by eminent people when they are making speeches, that we should cultivate the habit of thinking of what we are doing.
-The precise opposite is the case.
   - Civilization advances by extending the number of important operations which we can perform without thinking about them.
-  - Operations of thought are like cavalry charges in a battle — they are strictly limited in number, they require fresh horses, and must only be made at decisive moments.
 - Think Less
-- Whats the Laugh???
 - Facts
   - Build a webapp with Vanilla JS
   - Build the same thing with React